Is Fennel a Superfood?

 How frequently do you use fennel?

 Fennel has many health benefits.
-Here is a brief overview of five of them.
+Here is a brief overview of some of them.

 Fennel removes dangerous LDL cholesterol from the body.
 LDL cholesterol increases the risk of coronary artery disease.
 Add fennel bulb salad to your diet.